 I am fascinated by so many wonders that I have never become expert in any one area – a nature dilettante.
 With these photos and musings I hope to share my amateur knowledge and novice photographic skills and learn in the process.
 I will only post pictures that I have taken.
 All useful information and corrections are welcome.

-My husband, Leonard, and I live in the high desert of Northeastern California.
+My husband and hiking partner, Leonard, and I live in the high desert of Northeastern California.
 It is an area rich in diversity.
 Indeed, the deer and the antelope do play in our pastures, surrounded by a plethora of wildflowers, birds, trees, grasses. . . .